chadrem/officer/README.markdown

 ## Installation

-    gem install gemcutter
+    sudo gem install gemcutter
-    gem install officer
+    sudo gem install officer

 ## Usage

-Start the server using the 'officer' command in a shell.
-It will listen on all interfaces on port 11500.
+    sudo officer --help
+    sudo officer run

+Notes:
+- The server listens on 0.0.0.0:11500 by default.
+In the future this should be configurable.
-All debugging output goes to stdout for now.
+- All debugging output goes to stdout for now.
+Use 'sudo officer run' to see it.

 ## Ruby Client

 	require 'rubygems'
 	require 'officer'

-### Create a client object (:host and :port default to localhost:11500)
+### Create a client object (defaults to localhost:11500)

 	client = Officer::Client.new :host => 'localhost', :port => 11500